NuvairaKhan/Library-Management-System/README.md

 # Library Management System

-A console-based Java application built for the **Object-Oriented Programming (OOP) Lab**, Department of Software Engineering, University of Central Punjab.
-It manages library operations — books, members, and issue records — using core OOP principles instead of manual, paper-based tracking.
+A console based Java application built for the **Object Oriented Programming (OOP) Lab**, Department of Software Engineering, University of Central Punjab.
+It manages library operations books, members, and issue records using core OOP principles instead of manual, paper based tracking.

 ## Description

-Traditional library record-keeping is slow, error-prone, and hard to search.
-This system replaces that with a menu-driven Java application that stores book and member records, tracks which books are issued to which members, and persists everything to disk so no data is lost between runs.
+Traditional library record keeping is slow, error prone, and hard to search.
+This system replaces that with a menu driven Java application that stores book and member records, tracks which books are issued to which members, and persists everything to disk so no data is lost between runs.

 ## OOP Concepts Used